Commonwealth Consolidated Acts

 (3) The master and the owner of a foreign ship each commit an offence if:

-(a) fuel oil is delivered to the ship; and
+(a) fuel oil (other than gas fuel) is supplied to the ship; and

 (b) the ship has a gross tonnage of 400 or more; and

-(c) a bunker delivery note for the delivery of fuel oil to the ship is provided to the master of the ship; and
+(c) a bunker delivery note for the supply of fuel oil to the ship is provided to the master of the ship; and

 (d) the bunker delivery note is not:

-(i) retained in the ship for 3 years after the delivery; and
+(i) retained in the ship for 3 years after the supply; and

 (ii) readily available for inspection at all reasonable times while the ship is in an Australian port or an Australian offshore terminal.